oskardudycz/event-driven.io/content/posts/2023-05-28--i_will_just_add_one_more_field/index.en.md

 **Summing up.** Decisions about adding a redundant property to the event should always be carefully made.
 The new property may not add more information but degrade it.
 We may lose a precious business context.

-That may be a valid tradeoff; we should at least [note it ](/pl/how_to_successfully_do_documentation_without_maintenance_burden/).
+That may be a valid tradeoff; we should at least [note it](/en/how_to_successfully_do_documentation_without_maintenance_burden/).
 Still, there are other options; I hope this article will be a good tutorial on techniques you may apply.

 As always, pick your poison!